-Huawei CFO Meng arrives in Canada court for U.S. extradition trial kick off
+Huawei CFO Meng's lawyer says 'double criminality' at center of U.S. extradition case

 “As this case is actively before the courts, it would not be appropriate for the minister to comment,” Rachel Rappaport, a spokeswoman for federal Justice Minister David Lametti, said on Monday.

-Reporting by Tessa Vikander in Vancouver and Moira Warburton in Toronto; Additional reporting by Gabriel Crossley in Beijing and David Ljunggren in Ottawa; Editing by Denny Thomas, Lisa Shumaker and Tom Brown
+Reporting by Tessa Vikander in Vancouver and Moira Warburton in Toronto; Additional reporting by Gabriel Crossley in Beijing and David Ljunggren in Ottawa; Writing by Denny Thomas; Editing by Lisa Shumaker, Tom Brown and Bill Berkrot